tamkeen-tms/electron-window-manager/README.md

 ### `close()`
-Closes the window
+Closes the window.

+### `maximize()`
+Maximizes the window.
+Restores if already maximized.

 ### `minimize()`
-Minimizes the window
+Minimizes the window.

 ### `restore()`
-Restores the window back in focus
+Restores the window back in focus.

 ### `toFullScreen()`
-Takes the window to fullscreen
+Takes the window to fullscreen.

 ### `toggleDevTools( detached )`
 Toggles the developer tools. **By default, and when the `devMode` is on you can open the developer tools by pressing `CTRL + F12` on any window.**